swcarpentry/modern-scientific-authoring/01-mess.md

 They made impressions from woodblock carvings, which still allowed authors to put whatever they wanted wherever they wanted it.
 But then,
-some time around 1370,
+around 1370,
 craftsmen in Korea invented movable type.
 It spread like wildfire after Gutenberg introduced it to Europe in the 1440s, and humanity's long fall from written grace began.

-Movable type allowed printers to set pages many times more quickly than carvers could produce woodblocks.
-The cost was flexibility:
-where scribes could draw anywhere on the page, typesetters had to put letters of uniform size in rows.
+While movable type allowed printers to set pages many times more quickly than carvers could produce woodblocks, the cost was flexibility: where scribes could draw anywhere on the page, typesetters had to put letters of uniform size in rows.
 And while diagrams were still possible, the lowered cost of words made them relatively many times more expensive than they had been.

 The typewriter (invented in the 1860s) put "printing" in millions of middle-class hands.
-Mechanical, then electrical, and then electronic computers all re-used typewriter technology to print their output.
+Mechanical, electrical, and then electronic computers all re-used typewriter technology to print their output.
 When the first pen plotters appeared in the 1950s, they were too slow and too expensive to displace line printers.